cosminadrianpopescu/vim-sql-workbench/README.md

   which means open with vim `edit` command
 * `g:sw_tab_switches_between_bottom_panels`: if set to true, then clicking tab in a db explorer will switch between the bottom panels
-* `g:sw_autocomplete_cache_dir`: the location where the autocomplete information is saved.
-You'll need to set it on Windows to work.
+* `g:sw_cache`: the location where the cached data is going to be saved (autocomplete data, profiles data etc.)
 * `g:sw_switch_to_results_tab`: If true, then switch to the results buffer after executting a query
 * `g:sw_highlight_resultsets`: If true, highlight the resultsets headers